 André Dao is a writer of fiction and non-fiction.
 He is the co-founder of Behind the Wire, an oral history project documenting people’s experience of immigration detention, and the deputy editor of the New Philosopher.
+He is also a producer of the Walkley-award winning podcast, The Messenger.

 André Dao’s fiction and non-fiction has appeared in a wide range of publications, including The Monthly, SBS True Stories, Meanjin, Griffith REVIEW, Asia Literary Review, Al Jazeera English, The Saturday Paper and The Lifted Brow, and anthologies published by Oxford University Press and Penguin Australia.